serverphobia/yggdrasil/readme.md

 ### Obsevations:

 - We use MariaDB over MySQL because of lower memory usage initial setup out-of-box, this way you don't need to worry about setting extra configuration to MySQL.

+### Shutting the server down

+If your host provider have some kind of API to shutdown your machine, you can use the shutdown script, located at `scripts/shutdown.sh`.

+In this script you can define a lot of variables as such names of your servers, your host provider, your hercules path and even your container name's database.